Episode 62: Perfectionism

-Dr. David Cunnington: And then in a sleep sense, one of the things, the paradoxes of sleep is it’s one of the few domains in life we can’t do better at by trying harder.
+Dr. David Cunnington: And then in a sleep sensor, one of the things, the paradoxes of sleep is it’s one of the few domains in life we can’t do better at by trying harder.
 And a lot of the examples you’ve given is just, OK, so how do we succeed with perfectionistic traits or perfectionistic behaviors?
 It’s by rechecking, redoing, ticking it off, setting a bar.
 And if sleep, to sleep well, you’ve really got about it to step back, I’m at ease.
 I’ve done my job.
 My body will take the sleep it needs.
 And that’s a very hard mindset for a perfectionist to get into to take that type of approach.
-And that’s often what we struggle within a clinical sense.
+And that’s often what we struggle with within a clinical sense.

 Dr. Jennifer Kemp: I can imagine.
 Yeah, because you’re actually asking people to take a risk that they won’t sleep by trying something new.
 And it can get quite wedded to this, but this is the way I do it, and this is what’s going to work for me.
 And then like, it’s a bit of a leap of faith really, isn’t it, to try and do this imperfectly, in some way?

-Dr. David Cunnington: And that is one of the challenges and that sometimes where in treatment, we may use, for example, in my role as a medical practitioner, I might be using medication as a holding strategy to give people that sense of safety and that sense of enough wiggle room, enough room to get it wrong, if you like, to then take on a different way of thinking about sleep.
+Dr. David Cunnington: And that is one of the challenges and that sometimes wherein treatment, we may use, for example, in my role as a medical practitioner, I might be using the medication as a holding strategy to give people that sense of safety and that sense of enough wiggle room, enough room to get it wrong, if you like, to then take on a different way of thinking about sleep.
 Because that’s more where more we would come in, as you know, you’ve got to be flexible, and you’ve got to be willing to look at sleep in a new way.
 But if you’re just hanging on by your fingertips, then it’s too hard.

 Dr. Moira Junge: Yeah, a lot of shame and stigma, and like almost like such a simple thing as sleeping like how do I not know how to sleep?
 But they need to… people are reassured as well.
 Well, it’s actually a fairly complex thing.
-It’s, and it’s super complex when you’re trying so hard as well, because it’s an awful cruel paradox that the more you try, and the harder you try, the more elusive it becomes.
+It’s, and it’s super complex when you’re trying so hard as well because it’s an awful cruel paradox that the more you try, and the harder you try, the more elusive it becomes.

-But in everything else I’ve ever done, including their weight management, and their fitness, and their career goals, it always makes sense that the harder you try and the more effort you put in, you get the success.
+But in everything else I’ve ever done, including their weight management, their fitness, and their career goals, it always makes sense that the harder you try and the more effort you put in, you get the success.
 But not with sleep.
-It’s one of those, one of the very few things in life really that it doesn’t work that way.
+It’s one of those, one of the very few things in life really that doesn’t work that way.
 It’s a slippery, slippery thing.